MichaelDingy/GoggleNavigation/README.md

 ##Preparation
 Before use,you should ensure:
 * PC and Glass are connected within one WIFI network
+* Make a suitable mark for the Fluobeam
 * Fix the mark on the table then make sure the Fluobeam could
-* then take a picture of it named as "template.jpg"
+* Take a picture of it named as "template.jpg"
 *